Tag: DevOps

 Common Challenges and Solutions

-HPA is a game-changer, but it’s not without its quirks.
+HPA is a big improvement, but it’s not without its quirks.
 Here’s how to tackle common issues:

 • Scaling Delay: By default, HPA reacts after a delay to avoid oscillations.
 If you experience outages during spikes, pre-warmed pods or burstable node pools can help reduce response times.